Why Do Car Seats Expire?

 The fact of the matter is: no product is made to last forever.
 And that counts for car seats, too.
 Plastic may be sturdy, but it will break down and degrade over time.
 With continued use, the car seat belts can stretch out or the base can develop small fractures that can shatter the seat completely in the event of a crash.
 Most likely, your car seat stays in your car, and is exposed constantly to the harsh temperature of the sun when left out in the driveway.
 Not to mention, the metal inside the seat can rust, as well.

-The combination of age, heat, and sun are all factors in the aging of a car seat, and to make it even more complicated: they’re all nearly impossible to notice.
+The combination of age, heat, and sun are all factors in the ageing of a car seat, and to make it even more complicated: they’re all nearly impossible to notice.
 That’s where the car seat expiration date comes in handy.
 As long as you replace the seat before the end of its lifespan, your seat should be 100% safe for your child.

 3. There’s a limited supply of replacement parts for your car seat